sophieforceno/shuttle-utils/README.md

 * Notify me when a torrent downloaded on my laptop is copied to my torrent server
 * Notify me when an IP has been permanently banned using fail2ban (see permaban.sh in this repo)
 * Send occasional notifications of active connections to my webserver serving a web app
-* Send me reminders to do X, where X is a mundane, oft-repeated task I somehow forget to do (cron + SHuttle)
+* Send me reminders to do x, where x is a mundane, oft-repeated task I somehow forget to do (cron + SHuttle)

 # License: